Tantiv4/RaspberryPI/README.md

-The project describes how Raspberry PI can be interface to FetchIT by triggering IFTTT events.
+The project describes how a Raspberry PI can be interfaced to one or more FetchIT devices, by triggering IFTTT events.